dval/ytrss/ytrss/README.md

 #### Available Parameters

-- channel_id - ID of the channel you want to subscribe to.
+- channel_id - (string) ID of the channel you want to subscribe to.
-- playlist_id - ID of the playlist you want to subscribe to.
+- playlist_id - (string) ID of the playlist you want to subscribe to.
-- limit - Number of videos to show.
+- limit - (int) Number of videos to show.
 Default is 10.
 YouTube max is 15 videos.
-- offset - Skip a number of items in the display of the feed.
+- offset - (int) Skip a number of items in the display of the feed.
 Default is 0 but limited to 14, because video list will only ever be 15 videos.
-- embed_width - Width of the embed iframe.
+- embed_width - (int) Width of the embed iframe.
 Default is '100%'.
 Any valid CSS should work.
-- embed_height - Height of the embed iframe.
+- embed_height - (int) Height of the embed iframe.
 Default is 'auto'.
 Any valid CSS should work.
-- embed_min_height - Minimum height of the embed iframe.
+- embed_min_height - (int) Minimum height of the embed iframe.
 Default is '200px'.
 Any valid CSS should work.
+- controls - (bool) show controls on embed
+- privacy_enhanced - (bool) avoid tracking cookies on site, unless a video is actually played.

 #### Single Variables